Marketing Strategy ยท Updated July 9, 2026

 • Track smart-link clicks, stream quality, saves, follows, sales, and city data every day.

-If charting is part of your release goal, start with the full music release strategy, keep expectations realistic with the pre-save campaign guide, and use simpl's release campaign team when you need ads, reporting, and release-week execution tied together.
+If charting is part of your release goal, start with the full music release strategy, keep expectations realistic with the pre-save campaign guide, use music analytics to judge listener quality, and use simpl's release campaign team when you need ads, reporting, and release-week execution tied together.

 Keep building the strategy